kossnocorp/mothership/README.md

 ...

-Right after publishing, the template package will be private, so to make it available to everyone, make sure to remind [@kossnocorp](https://github.com/kossnocorp) to visit [the packages at GitHub](https://github.com/kossnocorp?tab=packages) and set the new package visibility it to public.
+Right after publishing, the template package will be private, so to make it available to everyone, make sure to remind [@kossnocorp](https://github.com/kossnocorp) to visit [the packages at GitHub](https://github.com/kossnocorp?tab=packages) and set the new package visibility to public.

 #### Docs